Nyx-Off/GameOfLife/README.md

 GameOfLife-HomeWork

-don't forget to create "save_state" folder./n
+don't forget to create "save_state" folder.

 all files need to be in the same folder.
-\n\n

 Fonctionnalités :
 - pause. * [space]*